 BRUIN provides secure online access to account information and web services at the University.
 Upon completion of an application, the student's BRUIN account is created.
-As the student progresses through admissions, becomes a student, and graduates, BRUIN provides resources to meet their educational needs.
-See bellevue.edu for more information.
+As the student progresses through admissions, becomes a student, and graduates, BRUIN provides resources to meet their education needs.
+See believue.edu for more information.